amarachiiwuagwu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory.
+cript that changes the working directory to the previous one.